Outlook-Express-Backup.Com - download a handy utility to backup your Outlook Express emails and settings.

 Antigua - The Gemonites

-the purpose of keeping the interest in the art form alive, as well
+for the purpose of keeping the interest in the art form alive,

-as provide an avenue for new players to become members of the
+as well as provide an avenue for new players to become members

-island.
-The Gemonites also saw it as a means of personal motivation
+programs around the island.
+The Gemonites also saw it as a means

 The objectives of this program

-this program to provide an alternative to 'idlind' and 'liming' for
+of this program to provide an alternative to 'idlind' and 'liming'

-saying that this program has returned extremely good results and for
+in saying that this program has returned extremely good results

-the most part has fulfilled many its objectives.
-Members of the
+and for the most part has fulfilled many its objectives.
+Members

-School of Pan have performed at several concerts and have made a
+of the School of Pan have performed at several concerts and

 [more]